samrat-gupta110/2D-Game/README.md

 # How to download and play

 1. Clone the project :- https://github.com/samrat-gupta110/2D-Game.git
-2. Go to Demo folder.
+2. Go to Demo/windows/x86.
+3.Than just double click on Coincollector.exe